 When to call us

-If your day-7 retention is below 30% and you have not run a structured first-14-days teardown, that is the first place to look.
-Our lifecycle and retention service is built around this exact framework and the instrumentation that goes with it.
+If your day-7 retention is under 30% and you have never run a structured first-14-days teardown, you do not have a product problem yet.
+You have a first-two-weeks problem.
+Start there.
+Our lifecycle and retention service is built around this exact framework, and the instrumentation that makes it real.

 Like this?
 Get the next one.